fhircast/sandbox.js/README.md

 FHIRcast sandboxes provide tools to simulate the workflow of the FHIRcast standard.

-This sandbox (sandbox.js) implements the standard using Node.js
+This sandbox (sandbox.js) implements the standard using JavaScript and Node.js.

 The following deployments are supported: